 - 2. Helmets for all players of a team must be of the same color and design. - 3.
 Helmets must carry a warning label regarding the risk of injury and a manufacturer's or reconditioner's certification indicating satisfaction of National Operating Committee on Standards for Athletic Equipment (NOCSAE) test standards.
 Reconditioned helmets shall show recertification to indicate satisfaction with the NOCSAE test standard. - b.
 Hip Pads.
 Hip pads must include a tailbone protector. - c.
 Jersey.
-1. Design.
-The jersey must have sleeves that completely cover the shoulder pads.
-It must not be altered or designed to tear.
-It must conform with Rules 1-4-5 and paragraph 3 below.
-The jersey must be full-length and tucked into the pants.
-Vests and/or a second jersey worn concurrently during the game are prohibited. - 2.
-Color.
-See Rule 1-4-5 for specifications regarding colors of jerseys. - 3.
-Numerals.
-The jersey must have clearly visible, permanent Arabic numerals measuring at least 8 and 10 inches in height front and back, respectively, of a color(s) in distinct contrast with the jersey.
-All players of a team shall have the same color and style numbers front and back.
-The individual bars must be approximately 1-1/2 inches wide.
-Numbers on any part of the uniform shall correspond with the mandatory front and back jersey numbers. - d.
+See Rule 1-4-5 - d.
 Knee Pads.
 Knee pads must be at least 1/2-inch thick and must be covered by pants.
 It is strongly recommended that they cover the knees.
-No pads or protective equipment may be worn outside the pants. - e.
+No pads or protective equipment may be worn outside the pants.

+- e.
 Mouthpiece.
 The mouthpiece must be an intra-oral device of any readily visible color.
 It must not be white or transparent.
-It must be made with

-FDA-approved base materials (FDCS) and cover all upper teeth.
-It is recommended that the mouthpiece be properly fitted.
+It must be made with FDA-approved base materials (FDCS) and cover all upper teeth.
+It is recommended that the mouthpiece be properly fitted. - f.

-- f.
 Pants.
 Players of a team must wear pants of the same color and design. - g.
 Shoulder pads.
 There are no specifications for shoulder pads.
 (See Appendix E) - h.
 Socks.
 Players of a team must wear socks or leg coverings that are identical in color and design (Exceptions: Unaltered knee braces, tape or a bandage to protect or prevent an injury, and barefoot kickers). - i.
 Thigh guards.
 There are no specifications for thigh guards.
 (See Appendix E)

-Jersey Color and Design
+Jersey Design, Color and Numerals